BenIlies/NoPASARAN/docs/tutorial/ssh_certificates.rst

 The server is now configured to trust any user certificate signed by `user_ca`.

+2. **On the SSH client**:

-Next, configure your SSH client to present your certificate when connecting.
+Configure your SSH client to present your certificate when connecting.
 The simplest way to do this is to add an IdentityFile line pointing to your private key in your `~/.ssh/config` file:

 .. code-block:: bash